outergroup/vexpr/README.md

 # Vexpr

-Vexpr (pronounced "vexper") is a library for writing and transforming tree-like expressions, helping you write fast human-readable code.
+Vexpr ("**V**ectorize **expr**essions", pronounced "Vexper") is a library for writing and transforming tree-like expressions, helping you write fast human-readable code.
 These transformations include:

 - **Vectorization:** given a human-written expression, return an equivalent expression that uses parallel, vectorized operations
 - **Partial evaluation:** given an expression and some of its inputs, return a new partially evaluated expression